Compact Bonnet Pairs: isometric tori with the same curvatures: Bonnet periodicity conditions when f has one generic family of closed planar curvature lines

 The main analytical challenge is that we cannot explicitly compute the frame $\Phi(v)$ that rotates the planar curvature lines.
 The above conditions depend on this frame as follows: the monodromy $\Phi(0)^{-1}\Phi(\V)$ determines the angle $\angleFP$ for the rationality condition \eqref{eq:rationalityCondition} and the axis $\axisDir$; the Gauss map curve $n(\omega,v)$ in \eqref{eq:axialWeightedGaussMapConditionAgain}, however, depends directly on $\Phi(v)$.

 To overcome this challenge, we restrict to the very special geometric setting where the $v$-curves of the isothermic surface $f$ lie on spheres.
-It is a classical theorem, reproven in Theorem~\ref{thm:planarSphericalAxisConePoint}, that if a surface has one family of planar and one family of spherical curvature lines then the centers of the spheres lie on a common line.
+It is a classical theorem that if a surface has one family of planar and one family of spherical curvature lines then the centers of the spheres lie on a common line.
 By the rotational symmetry from the fundamental piece, this line must be the axis.
 Thus, in this case, we can compute the axis from local data at every $v$, which allows us to express both of the above conditions with analytically tractable formulas.

 We prove the existence of compact Bonnet pairs by explicitly constructing them from isothermic tori with planar and spherical curvature lines.
 More general examples are then found by perturbing the isothermic torus so it no longer has spherical curvature lines, but retains its one family of planar curvature lines.
-The remainder of the article is dedicated to this construction, providing a proof of our main theorem.
+The remainder of the article is dedicated to this construction.

-\begin{theorem} There exist isothermic tori with one generic family of planar curvature lines that give rise to compact Bonnet pairs that are tori. \end{theorem}